It's Been A Year

 The second day we got out of the house, the day before my interview, I wanted to make sure I knew where I was going and exactly how much time it would take to get to the We Work building, the place where I would have my interview.
 So we ventured into NYC.

-Thankfully, the We Work building was just a few blocks ahead of the bus station.
-I stood there looking at it and the scenic area that enveloped the building, praying that my interview would go well and that God would give me some sort of clarity that I was doing the right thing.
+Thankfully, the We Work building was just a few blocks straight ahead of the bus station.
+I stood looking at it and the scenic area that enveloped it praying that my interview would go well and that God would give me some sort of clarity that I was doing the right thing.